abu-git/brand/README.md

 This is a githun repo of the frontend of this application.
 It is deployed on Vercel.

 The backend uses the headless CMS framework known as Strapi with a PostgreSQL database.
 It is deployed on Heroku.
+(Version 1)

+The backend was moved to MongoDB (Version 2)

 ## About